grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 ### NGINX Setup

 NGINX utilizes the OpenSSL package installed on the host operating system for the SSL library.
 The OpenSSL 3.5 package, SSL certificate, SSL Key, and NGINX configuration are already complete.
 Review the settings for understanding.

+In this section, you will primarily perform the following tasks:

+- Review PQC config on NGINX

 1. From the UDF lab page, use the access Web Shell